tetris245/ULTRAbc/README.md

 * New commands:
   - magiccheat to toggle cheat mode in Magic 5chool
   - message (option) (message) to create custom messages for a specific command:
-    - option is a command (supported commands: clothes, naked, randomize, restrain, underwear)
+    - option is a command (supported commands: clothes, lock, naked, randomize, restrain, underwear)
-    - add t as first letter to change message provoked by command used on other players
+    - you need to add t as first letter of option to change message provoked by command used on other players
-    - back to default message with ? as message
+    - you can go back to default message with ? as message
   - welcome to toggle UBC welcome message in main hall
 * Changes in the Moaner:
   - fixed an incompatibility issue with the MBCHC add-on